rahulkrajput/GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project/README.md

 ### Create Github Repository in Github
 - Create Repository in your github
-- Name: CI-CD-Pipeline-with-Azure-DevOps-Project
+- Name: GitOps-Workflow-with-ArgoCD-on-Kubernetes-Project
-- Descritpion: Provision AKS Cluster using Azure DevOps Pipelines
+- Descritpion: A GitOps Workflow project using ArgoCD on Kubernetes focuses on automating and managing deployments by using Git.
 - Repository Type: Public or Private (As Per Requirement)
 - Click on **Create Repository**